Valuing a Small Business For Sale: Everything You Need to Know

 It may also be helpful to hire a business attorney to assist you in determining the value of your business.
 A professional with experience in such matters will know what questions to consider and the proper formulas to use that will yield the correct value.

 If you need help valuing a small business for sale, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.